wymsee/angular-styleguide/README.md

     *Why?*: UpperCamelCase is conventional for identifying object that can be instantiated using a constructor.

-  - For things with a verb in the name put the name first.  ie `EditEpisodeController`
+  - For things with a verb in the name put the verb first.  ie `EditEpisodeController`

     *Why?*: Consistency!